 Since the height of the COVID-19 pandemic in the spring of 2020, the State has experienced a rebound in both revenues and the economic forecast.
-The April 30, 2021 consensus revenue forecast for the upcoming Fiscal Year 2022 and Fiscal Year 2023 biennium shows that revenue projections have recovered over 90% of their pre-pandemic projected levels estimated in January 2020.
+The consensus revenue forecasts for the upcoming Fiscal Year 2022 and Fiscal Year 2023 biennium show that revenue projections have recovered over 90% of their pre-pandemic projected levels estimated in January 2020.